osism/documentation/source/configuration/environments/generic/networking.rst

 If jumboframes are enabled it make sense to increase the tx and rx buffer to the hardware possible maximum size.

-this can verify as read as follow:
+This can verify with ethtool and the following paramameter:

 .. code-block:: console

     ethtool -g enoX

-and can set as read as follow:
+This can set with ethtool and following parameters:

 .. code-block:: console